oscarnylander/oscarnylander.github.io/_posts/2022-03-02-bug-fixing-without-source-code-how-to-reverse-engineer-android-apps.md

 I've contacted the author of the app about the root cause, and offered to write a fix myself, should I get access to the source code.

+## Update

+After having contacted the author of Harmonic, they were able to develop a fix for this issue, and it has been successfully deployed to the Play Store.

+I can now type HackerNews-comments of any length without any issues.
+Good times!